Let’s clear something up right away — I’m Australian, not American.

 Poland

-If I asked you which European city has been named ‘Best City Break’ for the third time in a row, would you know the answer?
+If asked which European city has been crowned ‘Best City Break’ for three years running, the answer is clear — Krakow.

 The locals are friendly, and the majority of the population speaks English, so even if you don’t know the local language, you’ll be able to communicate in English.
 The architecture is stunning, and it’s definitely one reason I moved to Poland; I’d recommend American expats do the same.